ghlsimionato/ed-II/README.md

 4. Properly load from file
   -Load all the data into a struct array and insert one by one (each register can be skipped if user wants)
   - ?Mark loaed register as "loaded" ?
 (Not sure if this is required)

+#Quality-Of-Life Improvements
+- gitignore build folder
+- improve make clean
+- add .PHONY
+- makefile create build dir if it doesn't exist (the executable should not be commited)